Slavery and the Second Amendment: Slave Patrol Militias

 weaker and less fortunate.
 Whether the victim is a slave or a child seems to

-mean nothing to them.
+mean little or nothing to them.

 Prominent Founding Fathers who owned slaves at some point during